pmp-tool/PMP/README.md

 docker pull izhuer/pmp
 ```

-We recommend any interested reader to refer to [our docker hub](https://hub.docker.com/r/izhuer/pmp) for more information.
+We recommend interested readers to refer to our docker hub [repo](https://hub.docker.com/r/izhuer/pmp) for more information.

 ## Cite